cloudy-sky-software/pulumi-provider-boilerplate/README.md

 # Pulumi Native Provider Boilerplate

-This repository is a boilerplate showing how to create and locally test a native Pulumi provider **generated from an OpenaPI 3.0 spec**.
+This repository is a boilerplate showing how to create and locally test a native Pulumi provider **generated from an OpenAPI 3.0 spec**.

 ## Authoring a Pulumi Native Provider